Rubbish clearance – the ultimate guide

 - Piano Disposal - Getting rid of a piano can be tricky because the size and weight of the instrument makes it difficult to move it from A to B. There are companies that specialise in piano removals or you could pay a local waste team to collect and possibly even dismantle the piano for you.
 However, it's worth trying to see if anyone else would be interested in taking your piano off of your hands.
 Various online websites allow you to donate or sell your piano, such as Facebook Marketplace.
 If the transportation of the piano is an issue, you could specify in your online listing that the piano is collection only.
 For loads more detail and advice check out our Piano disposal guide.

 - Hazardous waste, including asbestos - Here is a list of hazardous waste.
 We recommend leaving hazardous waste and asbestos disposal to the professionals.
 But if you're planning to handle any kind of hazardous waste disposal yourself, please make sure you take extreme care and wear appropriate PPE.

 - Same day rubbish clearance service - If you're in a rush and need waste removed on the same day, don't panic.
 Just read our guide to same day rubbish removal.
 It covers all of the various options you can try including a drive to the tip, using a man & van waste service, and hiring a wait & load skip.
-Biut definitely don't bother with using your local council bulky waste collection service as the chances of availability on the same day is zero.
+But definitely don't bother with using your local council bulky waste collection service as the chances of availability on the same day are slim to none.